TechnicJelle/CMGT_GraduationReport/report.typ

 It might also be worth looking into the other promising frameworks and abstractions I've found, like Diligent Engine, Nabla, and NVRHI.
 They might provide interesting insights into how to structure the LLRI2 library.

+Or perhaps they could even be used as a base for the LLRI2 library as a layer on top, or as a fork.
+If they are permissively licensed enough, of course.

 #pagebreak()
 = Discussion